-Based on the newly developed Urban Mobility Indicators for Europe by the Walk21 Foundation, UN Habitat and the International Association of Public Transport (UITP) we will discuss if and how these indicators could become global.
+Based on the newly developed Urban Mobility Indicators for Europe (see below) by the Walk21 Foundation, UN Habitat and the International Association of Public Transport (UITP) we discussed if and how these indicators could become global.
 The indicators are about comfort and safety, the walking infrastructure, access to public transport stops, information, availability of walking amenities and daily trips, among others.

-Philipp Turner, International Association of Public Transport UITP Europe, Brussels, Belgium: Urban Mobility Indicators for Walking and Public Transport & the SDGs
+Philip Turner, International Association of Public Transport UITP Europe, Brussels, Belgium: Urban Mobility Indicators for Walking and Public Transport & the SDGs

 Daria Raspopina, Center for urban projects (Shtab), Moscow, Russian Federation: Methodological concepts for monitoring the walking environment in Moscow